Code-and-Sorts/alchemist/README.md

-# Insomnium API Client
+# alchemist API Client

 *\<currently not being actively maintained>*

-Insomnium is a 100% local and privacy-focused open-source API client for testing GraphQL, REST, WebSockets, Server-sent events and gRPC in development/production.
+alchemist is a 100% local and privacy-focused open-source API client for testing GraphQL, REST, WebSockets, Server-sent events and gRPC in development/production.

 - ✅ works 100% offline, the way a local testing tool should behave <br>
 - ✅ no cloud services, no tracking/communication to external servers behind the scene <br>